Vildana Selimbegović

-Vildana Selimbegović (July 27, 1963) is a Bosnian journalist, editor-in-chief of the daily Oslobođenje.
+Vildana Selimbegović (Вилдана Селимбеговић; née Lolić, Лолић; born July 27, 1963) is a Bosnian journalist, editor-in-chief of the daily Oslobođenje.

 Early years

-Vildana Selimbegović was born in Travnik in 1963.
+She was born in Travnik in 1963.
 She finished elementary school and high school in her hometown.
 She completed journalism studies at the Faculty of Political Sciences in Sarajevo in early 1987.
 Then she began her journalist career at Sarajevo's Vecernji novine in 1989.
 She initially worked for the Sarajevo Chronicle.
 Then she began reporting for the domestic political section.
 She was the youngest journalist in the newsroom, and for the next year and a half she followed the union strikes.

 Works

 Since the beginning of the Bosnian War, she has been reporting for Večernje novine from the front line of the Army of the Republic of Bosnia and Herzegovina.
 During that period, she made about 1,000 field reports from all over Bosnia and Herzegovina.
 During 1997, as a journalist for Dani magazine, she published excerpts from secret court records from the 1994 trial.
 At here, the defendants described in detail the murders in Kazani.
 As a result, she received a death threat on the street and on the phone, and the bomb exploded in front of the office.
 Through her actions and efforts, she helped to memorize the crimes in Kazani.
 It is one of the initiators of the erection of a memorial at that site.
 In 2017, Selimbegović has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.